tangerinemarigold/TheLawyerAttorneyISpokeWithCouldNotFigureOutWhatHeHasOnMe_ButTheySaidItsLikelyForgedBCThatHappens/README.md

 you know what i was thinking. i got one d*ck pic from that professor in 2017. can you imagine how many d*ck pics jason gets in his DMs every week on twitter. is he looking at them??? do you think theyre from professors too??? i dont care but i so curious now if he looks at them.
  * what percent of the people hes following on twitter has sent him a dck pic, even 1% is a lot of pics. so his DMs must be filled with them. its a tough life being a social media influencer.
  * so he follows people on twitter to bring up his follower count. someone sees they have a new follower ... jason moore ... and theyre like hmmm "a total uggo but lets see what happpens", sends him a dck pic to his DMs. now ... does he open them or delete them hmmmmm. we'll never know.
+* maybe he has to prove hes straight to everyone to offset the hundreds of dck pics he gets in his twitter DMs.
+* **The origin story is now his twitter DM dck pics.** whenever you see his twitter, just think of all the dck pics in his DMs.
+* so he either wants more or hes just tired of getting them

 now we dont know if hes on drugs, surprises, surprises, just so many. would that make so much sense that hes just been doing drugs this whole time and :mushroom:__hallucinating__:mushroom: everything. maybe doing them makes him feel less of a loser incel, so that makes sense. legally i dont think we can get a drug test out of him. i wonder if there's some written evidence somewhere where he talks about what hes on.